German stocks - Factors to watch on June 15

-BERLIN, June 15 - The DAX top-30 index looked set to open flat on Thursday, according to premarket data from brokerage Lang & Schwarz at 0624 GMT.
+BERLIN, June 15 (Reuters) - - The DAX top-30 index looked set to open flat on Thursday, according to premarket data from brokerage Lang & Schwarz at 0624 GMT.

 The following are some of the factors that may move German stocks on Thursday: